 The one-on-one conversations uncover something for which the audience participant seeks support.
 Support may be conducted and an issue resolved in the moment of initial performance, or the support relationship may continue for up to 6 months via Skype, emails, phone calls, mail, and/or in person meetings.

-The Agreement data (distances between service provider and client, “felt fair value”, and geographic federal living wage) is used to build room sized data visualization installations using felted yarn as an allegory to “felt fair value”.
-The federal living wage of each participant’s location (minus the felt fair value) is applied to the metric to create a “futures market” that measures the trading potential of not only the need requested, but also the service provided.
-In essense – a futures economic model that trades in empathy.
+The Agreement data (distances between service provider and client, “felt fair value”, and geographic specific living wage) is used to build room sized data visualization installations using felted yarn as an allegory to “felt fair value”.
+The federal living wage of each participant’s location (minus the felt fair value) is applied to the metric to create a “futures market” that measures the potential of not only the need requested, but also the service provided.
+In essense – a capitalistic model that trades in empathy.
 Ephemera of dialogic performances (photos, left-behinds, and copies of individual Agreements) are posted as part of the multimedia installation for the duration of the project.

 The Agreement has been conducted in Time Mutations, Buffalo/NY and Wiemar Germany; Documenta 13 Kassel/ Germany; ISEA Albuquerque/NM; Open Engagement Portland/OR; Yellow Fish // Epic Durational Performance Festival XV at the Hedreen Gallery, and Velocity Seattle/WA.